Message from Our Master

 At a Glance

-In 2023, we remained the largest provider of benign gynaecology services in Ireland, performing 6,042 gynaecological surgical procedures.
+In 2024, we remained the largest provider of benign gynaecology services in Ireland, with a total of 18,787 gynaecological clinic attendances and performing 6,967 gynaecological surgical procedures.

-Gynaecology waiting list management was prioritised, and to this end The Coombe Hospital was the best performing hospital in the Dublin Midlands Hospital Group (DMHG).
+Gynaecology waiting list management continued to be prioritised, and The Coombe Hospital remained the best performing hospital within the region in 2024.

 The Daisy Clinic